juxor/afaq/markdown/biblio.md

 **Six Thesis on the Immediate Tasks of the Soviet Government**, contained in **The Immediate Tasks of the Soviet Government**, Progress Publishers, Moscow, 1970, pp. 42-45.

-**The Threatening Catastrophe and How to Avoid It**, Martin Lawrence Ltd., undatEd.
+**The Threatening Catastrophe and How to Avoid It**, Martin Lawrence Ltd., undated.

 **Selected Works: In Three Volumes**, Progress Publishers, Moscow, 1975.